Transition to Product Management (2025 Guide)

 • Managing stakeholders.

-No matter their background, successful product managers must first develop and foster the skills needed in a professional setting or by themselves with personal projects.
+No matter their background, successful product managers must develop and foster the skills needed professionally or through personal projects.

-Product management is such a broad discipline within an organization that an individual PM cannot develop and master all the skills involved in the job.
+Product management is such a broad discipline within an organization that an individual PM cannot develop and master all the skills involved.

 Product managers need specific skills and qualifications to be successful.
 These include: